 Are we there yet??

 As we see no cars on the road, we suppose we are almost there.
 Finally a table saying “No service in 60 miles” invites us to the Valley of Death.
-It sound more creepy this way.
+It sounds more creepy this way.
 This also makes us think that we should stop by the gas station.
 The prices are way higher than in any other state, not just because it is a desert but also because it’s the californian dreaaam.

 The Furnace Creek Visitor center is the most creepy place I have ever been to.
 It’s midnight.
 The darkest sky ever.
 No cars, no people, no wind, no sound, no souls.
 Just a warning table not to be outside between 10am and 10pm.
 Well, thanks for warning.